picture: Frank Hanswijk

 The IABR–Atelier Rotterdam will turn the opportunity created by the energy transition the city and port face into a driver for inclusive urban development and an engine for other important challenges regarding food, the productive city, living, social equality, and others.

-This means the Atelier considers energy transition not only a goal, but also a means to work on an attractive future and a resilient and inclusive Rotterdam.
+This means the Atelier considers energy transition not only a goal, but also as a lever - a means to work on an attractive future and a resilient and inclusive Rotterdam.

 The Energy Transition as an Urban Project